naurril/naurril.github.com/posts/tf-notes.md

 * What's the difference between OP and OPKernel?<br>
     A: Op is operation (like a declaration), OP Kernel is one implementation of Op.
     See doc 'extend/adding_an_op.md'.
+* Why is there a sink node and a source node in a graph? when a graph is newed, a source(kSourceId=0) node and a sink(kSinkId=1)  node are created, and a edge is added between them.
+(Graph::Graph). ids of these two nodes are constants(0 and 1).

 * How is an OP be invoked?
 * The GraphDef is just a list of strings (see graph.proto, node_def.proto), ops and tensors are all referred to by name (string type), then the problem is, how are those